-It does take a lot of energy – Makita says that the kettle can boil up 0.8L of room temperature water when powered with 2x 3.0Ah fully charged 18V batteries, and up 1.7L when powered with 2x 6.0Ah batteries, which means just 1 or 2 full boiling cycles are possibly before you have to swap batteries.
+It does take a lot of energy – Makita says that the kettle can boil 0.8L of room temperature water when powered with 2x 3.0Ah fully charged 18V batteries, and up 1.7L when powered with 2x 6.0Ah batteries, which means just 1 or 2 full boiling cycles are possible before you have to swap batteries.

 Users will have to be mindful about their battery selection, but 27 ounces of water is still a decent amount for ramen noodle cups, instant coffee, or tea.

 The kettle has a stainless steel interior and insulated exterior, to help keep the heated water warmer for longer.
 The base station has a convenient carry handle, and users are advised against carrying it around with hot water.

 Makita already has a cordless coffee maker, now in its second generation.
 This cordless kettle doesn’t replace that product, it complements it.

 Makita’s marketing mainly shows the kettle being used to prep instant noodle soup bowls and instant coffee, and you could of course use it for other types of food and beverages.